-Book a Philadelphia Phillies luxury suite today at the Citizens Bank Park!
+Book a Philadelphia Phillies luxury suite today at Citizens Bank Park!

-Following the 2008 season the Phillies made another run at the World Series in 2009 only to fall to the New York Yankees.
-Another few great seasons followed but, as with all teams, they eventually had to start over.
-The star players have exited the team, leaving current manager Pete Mackanin to help rebuild this squad into a contender again.
+Following the 2008 championship season, the Phillies made another run at the World Series in 2009, but fell to the New York Yankees in the Fall Classic.
+A few more great seasons would follow but, as with all teams, they eventually had to start over.
+The familiar star players would all eventually leave the team, putting management in the precarious position of having to rebuild their club into a contender again.

-General Manager Matt Klentak is sure to make other moves along the way as his club looks to make improvements and compete in the NL East for the chance to taste the postseason again.
+General Manager Sam Fuld is sure to make other moves along the way as his club looks to make improvements and compete in the NL East for the chance to taste the postseason again.

 Among the most loved players in Philadelphia history are Mike Schmidt, Steve Carlton, Richie Ashburn, Chase Utley, Robin Roberts, Jimmy Rollins, Pete Rose, and Larry Bowa.
 For more information about the Philadelphia Phillies click here.